timarney/react-faq/README.md

 **How do I handle A11y in React** https://www.youtube.com/watch?v=z5e7kWSHWTg#t=631

-Bringing the Web Back to the Blind by Ryan Florence https://www.youtube.com/watch?v=YuzS-g6Qvq8
+Bringing the Web Back to the Blind by Ryan Florence https://www.youtube.com/watch?v=YuzS-g6Qvq8 (*Note:* not specific to React)

 #Training